veldsla/nclist/README.md

 assert_eq!(q.next(), None);

 ```
-More examples can be found in the `examples` directory on Github

-## Recommendations for use
+## Recommendations for use The `NClist<T>` is not mutable.
+Any mutable access
-The `NClist<T>` is not mutable.
-Any mutable access to the items in the could invalidate the interval
+to the items could invalidate the interval bounds (interior mutability using
-bounds (interior mutability using for example a `RefCell` could solve this).
-Also insertion and
+for example a `RefCell` could solve this).
+Also insertion and deletion are not
-deletion are not supported.
+supported.
 I can speculate that an interval tree would also be a better for
 this type of access.
-For usage in Bioinformatics where interval data is often provided as
+For usage in bioinformatics where interval data is often
-(sorted) lists (gff, gtf, bed) the `NClist<T>` is a perfect fit and has very nice ergonomics.
+provided as (sorted) lists (gff, gtf, bed) the `NClist<T>` is a perfect fit and

-Obviously the implemtation works better when nesting depth is limited.
+has very nice ergonomics.
+Obviously the implementation works better when
+nesting depth is limited, but performance in simple tests seem consistently
+better than rust-bio's IntervalTree.